 - 1/4 teaspoon salt

 - Add the carrot to a bowl.
 Bring a pot or kettle of water to a boil, pour over carrot, and let sit for about 5 minutes to soften.
-Drain well, reserving about 1/4 cup of the liquid.
+Drain well, reserving about 1/3 cup of the liquid.

 - Add all ingredients except the water to the bowl of a food processor.
 Process, adding a little reserved water a time to help create a smooth consistency.
 You may need to stop and scrape down the sides of the bowl once or twice.

-Use plain Greek yogurt instead of tahini.
+Use plain Greek yogurt instead of tahini if desired.